texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Arrest and Booking Data: Booking ID, arresting agency, date, time, arrest location, charges, and bond information.

-• Charges filed in relation to the nature or category of the offense (felony, misdemeanor, or traffic offense).
+• Charges filed about the nature or category of the offense (felony, misdemeanor, or traffic offense).

 • Court-related details: Scheduled court dates and bail amount set by the court.